just-devops/cd-with-terraform-and-ecs-iac/README.md

 # tf-ecs-continuous-deployment
 On master push it pushes a docker image on ECR. the image pushed can be found [here](https://github.com/just-devops/cd-with-terraform-and-ecs-react-webapp).

-Inspired from the https://ecsworkshop.com/introduction/cicd/ worksho[
+Inspired from the https://ecsworkshop.com/introduction/cicd/ workshop
 ____

 ### pre